-Designed to foster motivated, caring, and communicative students who intend to pursue careers as physicians and healthcare professionals, Monmouth University’s pre-medical, pre-dental, and health careers preparation charts a uniform course of study under the mentorship of the Pre-Health Advising.
-The preparation encompasses all undergraduates intending to attend medical school, dental school, or any graduate course of study in the health professions.
+Designed to foster motivated, caring, and communicative students who intend to pursue careers as physicians and healthcare professionals, Monmouth University’s Pre-Medical, Pre-Dental, Pre-Vet, Pre-PA, Pre-PT, Pre-OT and other health careers preparation chart a uniform course of study under the mentorship of the Pre-Health Advising Department.
+The preparation encompasses all undergraduates intending to attend medical school, veterinary school, dental school, a physician assistant, occupational therapy, physical therapy, optometry, or any graduate course of study in the health professions.

-Pre-Health advising prepares undergraduates for medical school as well as other health professional schools, including dental, veterinary medicine, physician assistant, physical therapy, public health, and occupational therapy.
-The Committee members are from the science faculty and have strong interests in career advising.
+Pre-Health Advising prepares undergraduates for medical school as well as other health professional schools, including dental, veterinary medicine, physician assistant, physical therapy, occupational therapy and public health.
 Pre-Health Advising works closely with the Center for Student Success (CSS) and Undergraduate Admission.

 Most pre-medical students major in biology or chemistry, as a strong foundation in basic science is vital to success in professional education.
-However, it is possible to major in another field, and to take the prerequisite science courses for professional schools.
-Students from diverse majors, including Spanish, psychology, and health studies, have been successful by being exceptional in both their majors and in science courses.
-Non-science majors are encouraged to use their free electives for biology and chemistry courses, as taking more science than the minimum prerequisite courses for professional schools is advised.
+However, it is possible to major in another field, and to take the prerequisite science courses for health professional schools.
+Students from diverse majors, including health studies, psychology and Spanish, have been successful by being exceptional in both their majors and in science courses.
+Non-science majors are encouraged to use their free electives for biology and chemistry courses, as taking more science than the minimum prerequisite courses for health professional schools is advised.
 An increasingly complex and global medical profession demands healthcare professionals to have broad cultural knowledge and excellent communication skills.
-Therefore, Pre-Health students are encouraged to excel in humanities courses as well as in science.
+Therefore, pre-health students are encouraged to excel in humanities courses as well as in science.
 Students geared towards a career in healthcare should also seek out volunteer and shadowing opportunities as early as possible.
-Leadership skills can be enhanced through participation in campus clubs and organizations.
+Leadership skills can be enhanced through participation in pre health clubs, campus clubs and organizations.

 Preparation for health professional schools begins in the freshman year.
-Incoming first-year students are encouraged to indicate their future career aspirations to their academic advisor during orientation.
+Incoming first-year students are encouraged to indicate their future career aspirations to their academic advisor during orientation where they will receive a pre health registration form to fill out and return to the PHA office.
 The sequential nature of the natural and physical science courses chosen requires careful planning if students are to meet the requirements of their chosen professional schools.
-Throughout the academic year, students are encouraged to attend update meetings on the various professions, informal presentations by healthcare providers, and informational sessions on career preparation run by the Pre-Health Advising.
-Committee members attend the major national and regional health profession conferences to remain current, concerning both developments in the field and medical and professional school requirements.
-In addition to course advisement, Pre-Health Advising members provide students with information on admissions tests, such as the MCAT (Medical College Admission Test) and the DAT (Dental Admissions Test), and prepare students for entrance interviews at professional health schools.
-The Committee also composes and provides a comprehensive letter of recommendation to professional health schools, which is one of the most important parts of the admissions package.
+Throughout the academic year, students are encouraged to attend all meetings for the different career professions, health professional graduate program information sessions, grade specific and application cycle meetings as well as presentations by healthcare providers.
+The director attends the major national and regional health profession conferences to remain current, concerning both developments in the field and medical and professional school requirements.
+In addition to pre requisite course advisement, pre health provides students with information on admissions tests, such as the MCAT (Medical College Admission Test), DAT (Dental Admissions Test), and Graduate Record Examinations (GRE Test).
+The PHA prepares students for entrance interviews at professional health schools, including conducting mock interviews.
+Pre Health Advising also composes and provides a comprehensive letter of recommendation to professional health schools, which is one of the most important parts of the admissions package.

 College graduates who wish to enter medical or other health professional schools but have not completed the prerequisite course requirements may enroll at Monmouth University to complete the necessary credits as a post-baccalaureate student.
 If interested, please contact the Office of Admission at 732-263-5869.
 Once a student is admitted to Monmouth University as a post-baccalaureate student, Pre-Health Advising provides academic advising in preparation for admission into a medical or other health professional school.